FrontierMods/Gunsmith/README.md

 It overhauls the gun modification system by providing a more in-depth view into the process.
 As a benefit, this overhaul also allows players to build their firearms from found parts.

+⚠ Frontier Mods now also hosts [a blog](https://github.com/FrontierMods/Blog) and [a design document](https://github.com/FrontierMods/Design).
+Subscribe to those to stay in touch with the development of the mods.

 ## Status